GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

 `attachOldDevKitStone` creates a symbolic link to the original stone directory and copies the original session description to the new `$GS_HOME/sys/local/sessions` directory.

-If the `-t` option is specied, the script also copies the tODE scripts and projects associated with the stone into the new location: `$GS_HOME/sys/stones/<stone-name>`.
+If the `-t` option is specied, the script:

+ 1. copies the tODE scripts and projects associated with the stone into the new location: `$GS_HOME/sys/stones/<stone-name>`.
+ 2. makes `pre-rebuild` `backups` and `snapshots` of the stone and then rebuilds the in-image tODE structures to match the new GsDevKit_home directory structure.
+ 3. mounts the old `$GS_HOME/tode` as `/oldTodeRoot` so that the old directory structure is accessible from with tODE.

 As you can see in the output of the `status` command, the stone is tucked neatly into the new GsDevKit_home system: